cube-js/cube/docs/content/Schema/pre-aggregations.md

 transparent hot swapping of tables for users of any database, even for those without DDL transactions support.

-However, it does leads to orphaned tables which need to be collected over time.
+However, it does lead to orphaned tables which need to be collected over time.
 By default, Cube.js will store all content versions for 10 minutes and all structure versions for 7 days.
 Then it will retain only the most recent ones and orphaned tables are dropped from the database.